Kingdom of Aksum: Rise of Aksum

 King Ezana became the first Christian ruler of Aksum in the fourth century.
 Ezana's coins and inscriptions make the change from pre-Christian imagery to Christian symbolism around 340.
 The conversion to Christianity was one of the most revolutionary events in the history of Ethiopia as it gave Aksum a cultural link with the Mediterranean.
 Aksum gained a political link with the Byzantine Empire, which regarded itself as the protector of Christendom.
-Three inscriptions on the Ezana Stone documents the conversion of King Ezana to Christianity and two of his military expeditions against neighboring areas, one inscribed in Greek and the other in Ge'ez.
+Three inscriptions on the Ezana Stone document the conversion of King Ezana to Christianity and two of his military expeditions against neighboring areas, one inscribed in Greek and the other in Ge'ez.
 The two expeditions refers to two distinct campaigns, one against the "Noba", and the other against the Beja.
 According to the inscription, the Noba were settled somewhere around the Nile and Atbara confluence, where they seemed to have taken over much of the Kingdom of Kush.
 Yet they did not drive the Kushites away from their heartland since the inscription states that the Aksumites fought them at the junction of the two rivers.
 Also mentioned in the inscription are the mysterious "red Noba" against whom an expedition was carried out.
 This people seems to be settled further north and may be identical with the "other Nobades" mentioned in the inscription of the Nubian king Silko carved on the wall of the Temple of Kalabsha.

+Ezana bore the clan name béýése Halen ("man of Halen"), recorded in both his inscriptions and on coins in the Greek form bisi Alene.
+His inscriptions document four separate military campaigns, three of them conducted while he was still pagan, against the Bega, the Agwézat, and a people called the Afan.
+The fourth, against the Noba and Kasu, was carried out after his conversion and opens with a Christian formula.
+During the Bega campaign his brother Sazanas served as one of the army commanders, and in Ezana's later years Sazanas was elevated to co-regent.
+A letter of the Roman Emperor Constantius II, dated to 356/57 AD and preserved in a work by Athanasius of Alexandria, is addressed to "the tyrannoi Aizanas and Sazanas," indicating that the Romans recognized the joint rule and were attempting to bring Aksumite church affairs under imperial influence by removing Frumentius, an effort that came to nothing.